HenningUe/iphoto-downloader/docs/USER-GUIDE.md

 1. **Create Pushover Account**: Go to [pushover.net](https://pushover.net)
 2. **Get User Key**: Found on your dashboard
-3. **Create Application**: Create a new application for "iCloud Photo Sync"
+3. **Create Application**: Create a new application for "iPhoto Downloader"
 4. **Get API Token**: Copy the API token for your application

 **Configuration:**